zephyrproject-rtos/zephyr/doc/kernel/services/interrupts.rst

     };

 This table keeps track of the registered clients for each of the interrupt lines.
-Whenever an interrupt line becomes shared, c:func:`z_shared_isr` will replace the currently registered ISR in _sw_isr_table.
+Whenever an interrupt line becomes shared, :c:func:`z_shared_isr` will replace the currently registered ISR in _sw_isr_table.
 This special ISR will iterate through the list of registered clients and invoke the ISRs.